ethanbarry/symmetria/README.md

 duplicate work if/when `f32` versions are needed.

 Currently, this crate provides the following procedures:
-- Gaussian-Legendre quadrature of order *n*.
+- Gauss-Legendre quadrature of order *n*.
-- Gaussian-Lobatto-Kronrod adaptive quadrature to machine precision.
+- Gauss-Lobatto-Kronrod adaptive quadrature to machine precision.
 - Lagrange interpolation
 - Batch evaluation of functions